Smoking, Vaping & Snus

 Video from ASH (Action on Smoking & Health)

-When smoked or vaped, nicotine reaches the brain very quickly.
+Nicotine reaches the brain very quickly.
 The first time someone uses it, it can make them feel a bit dizzy and sick.
 Very quickly these feelings will pass and they can become addicted.
 If someone does not get enough nicotine they can feel stressed and agitated.
 When they smoke again, they experience an improved mood and concentration.
 However, this only lasts until the nicotine levels drop and need to be topped up again.

 The more nicotine you have, the more you need to manage emotions associated with cravings.